Author, Mike Smith

 Sometimes over the course of a week, you can see 2%-3% fluctuations.

-Unless you plan to watch exchange rates all day long, you might find it beneficial for a money transfer specialist to assist you with the timing of your transfer.
+Unless you plan to watch exchange rates all day long, you might find it easier for a money transfer specialist to help you with timing.

 Some money transfer specialists, such as Key Currency, assign every customer an account manager.